 Getting to see the beautiful flowers in Japan is a wonderful experience, especially during spring and summer.
 If you are thinking of traveling to Japan, you may want to check out areas known for their Japanese gardens or even join a flower tour.
-These tours can include some of the most famous flowers in Japan, including the cherry blossoms.
+These tours can include some of the most famous flowers in Japan, including cherry blossoms.

 Main image: PIXTA